Emergencies and incidents happen at early childhood services when least expected, so it pays to be prepared.

 Review your policy and procedures regularly, and update if needed.

-Are the evacuation routes clear and gates easy to open and evacuation equipment able to fit through?
+Are the evacuation routes clear and are gates easy to open?

 Are assembly areas safe and suitable for the number of children attending the service?